Planning to do the Kjerag hike and take one of the most incredible pics of your life? You’re on the right page.

-Kjerag (the mountain) and Kjeragbolten (the boulder) became so popular on the last years, especially because of the social media, and nowadays thousands of Instagramers from all over the over the world come to do the hike to Kjerag and get the daredevil no-photoshopped picture.
+Kjerag (the mountain) and Kjeragbolten (the boulder) has became very popular over recent years, especially because of social media, and nowadays thousands of Instagrammers from all over the world come to do the Kjerag hike and get the daredevil no-photoshopped picture.

 After spending one and half day in Olso in the beginning of August of 2015, I took a flight to Stavanger.
 There are plenty of flights from Oslo to Stavanger, and prices can be as low as 25.00 euros.
-As I was by myself and not planing to rent a car, I opted for this city as a start point to my hikes in Norway because there is a bus during the high season running from Stavanger to Øygardstøl (the start point to Kjerag).
+As I was by myself and not planing to rent a car, I opted for this city as a start point to my hikes in Norway because during the high season there is a bus from Stavanger to Kjerag (Øygardstøl).

 After a 50min flight, a bus from the airport to Stavanger’s terminal, and a 15min walk I arrived at the hotel.
 I just checked-in, drooped off my stuff and went to explore the city a little bit.
-There’s a very charming old city in Stavanger, with white washed houses, dotted with plenty of flowers and cobblestone streets.
+There are many things to do in Stavanger, including a visit to the very charming old city, with white washed houses, dotted with plenty of flowers and cobblestone streets.

 After a quickly walk and some snaps I went to the supermarket to get some groceries for the next day (cereal bars, nuts, sandwich, juice and probably the most expensive mineral water I’ve ever gotten, almost US$ 4.00 each one).
-Norway is not a cheap country!
-Actually I heard that Norway is one of the most expensive countries in Europe…
+After leaving the supermarket I started wondering how expensive is travel in Norway.
+Actually I heard that Norway is one of the priciest countries in Europe…

-The bus to Kjerag departed from the Stavanger bus terminal at 7:30 AM.
+The bus from Stavanger to Kjerag departed bus terminal at 7:30 AM.
 As soon as we left the city I could appreciate the beautiful Norwegian countryside.
 The weather was cloudy but pleasant.
 The drive was telling us a little bit about the local life.
 He also said that year (2015) they had a lot of snow, in some places up to 2 to 3m, and in the mountains up to 10m of snow.
 So, as I was imaging the fjords would be covered with snow, which for me would make it even more picturesque.
-The ride took three hours and 15 minutes, and at 10:45 we arrived at Øygardstøl, the start point of the hike.
+The ride took three hours and 15 minutes, and at 10:45 we arrived at Øygardstøl, the start point of Kjerag hike.